-20. Segment information
+19) Segment information

 The Scheme operates in one reportable segment, being the provision of benefits to members.
 The Scheme also operates from one reportable geographic segment, being Australia, from where its activities are managed.
-While the Scheme operates from Australia only, the Scheme, through its investment manager Funds SA, has investment exposures in different countries and across different industries.
-Revenue derived from interest and the realised and unrealised changes from the different segments is reflected in the value of investments.
+While the Scheme operates from Australia only, the Scheme, through its investment managers Funds SA, has investment exposures in different countries and across different industries.

-21. Related parties
+20) Related parties

-(a) Key management personnel
+a) Key management personnel

-The key management personnel of the Scheme includes the Treasurer, Board members and the Chief Executive and the five members of the Executive Group, State Superannuation Office who have responsibility for the strategic direction and management of the Scheme.
+The key management personnel of the Scheme includes the Treasurer, Board members, and the Chief Executive and six members of the Executive Group, State Superannuation Office, who have responsibility for the strategic direction and management of the Scheme.

-(b) Compensation
+b) Compensation

-All key management personnel are compensated by the Department of Treasury and Finance or the Board, therefore their compensation is disclosed in the respective financial reports.
+All key management personnel are compensated by the Department of Treasury and Finance therefore their compensation is disclosed in the respective financial reports.

-(c) Transactions with key management personnel and other related parties
+c) Transactions with key management personnel and other related parties d) Transactions with other government entities

-There were no transactions requiring disclosure for key management personnel or related parties.
+There were no transactions with key management personnel or related parties.